groue/GRMustache/Guides/sample_code/number_formatting.md

 We'll have the NSNumberFormatter class conform to the GRMustacheTemplateDelegate protocol.

 As a consequence, GRMustache will give formatters that are attached to Mustache sections the opportunity to hook in the template rendering while rendering those sections.
+This behavior is described in the [GRMustacheTemplateDelegate](../delegate.md) guide.

-We'll implement the `template:willInterpretReturnValueOfInvocation:as:` callback, that is able to tell GRMustache which object it should render: NSNumberFormatter instances will tell GRMustache to render formatted numbers instead of plain numbers.
+We just have to implement the `template:willInterpretReturnValueOfInvocation:as:` callback, that is able to tell GRMustache which object it should render.
+NSNumberFormatter instances will tell GRMustache to render formatted numbers instead of plain numbers.

 Let's first have NSNumberFormatter conform to the GRMustacheTemplateDelegate protocol: